Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Background and contributions

-A recent strand of the literature views the forcing variable as a random variable with a probability distribution, rather than as a fixed covariate.
-Looking at the forcing variable as a random variable introduces a stochasticity in the treatment assignment mechanism in RD designs, which is induced by the stochasticity of the forcing variable.
-This new perspective enables to overcome the longtime interpretation of RD designs as an extreme violation of the positivity assumption: because the forcing variable is seen as the stochastic, we can assume that some units whose realized value of the forcing variable is observed on one side of the threshold could have had instead a value on the opposite side, and, thus, their probability of being treated or not treated is neither 0 nor 1 (local overlap).
-Moreover, the literature embracing this perspective has been working on formally defining the conditions under which RD designs can be described as local randomized experiments around the threshold.
-Notable contributions in this line of work include \cite{CattaneoFrandsenTitiunik2015, LiMatteiMealli2015, KeeleTitiunikZubizarreta2015, MatteiMealli2016, BransonMealli2019, SalesHansen2020}, who propose alternative ways to formalize the local randomization assumption that is used as an identification and estimation strategy in RD designs.
-Local randomization methods have several advantages over local regression methods based on continuity assumptions: they allow the estimation of treatment effects for all members of a subpopulation around the cutoff rather than for those at the cutoff only, making the results easier to generalize; they avoid the need of modeling assumptions on the relationship between the running variable and the outcome, and instead place assumptions on the assignment mechanism for units near the cutoff; they allow the treatment assignment mechanism to be random rather than deterministic as in typical RD analyses, so that finite population inference can be used; they allow to easily deal with discrete running variables.
+A recent strand of the literature views the forcing variable as a random variable with a probability distribution rather than as a fixed covariate.
+This introduces stochasticity in the assignment mechanism in RD designs.
+Under this new probabilistic perspective, focus generally is on a subpopulation where the RD design can be viewed as a regular design with a probabilistic (overlap) and unconfounded assignment mechanism.
+This perspective enables us to overcome the longtime interpretation of RD designs as an extreme violation of the positivity or overlap assumption: because the forcing variable is seen as stochastic, we can assume that some units whose realized value of the forcing variable is observed on one side of the threshold could have been seen on the opposite side, and, thus, their probability of being treated or not treated is neither 0 nor 1, leading to a \emph{local} overlap assumption.
+Notable contributions in this line of work include \cite{CattaneoFrandsenTitiunik2015, LiMatteiMealli2015, KeeleTitiunikZubizarreta2015, MatteiMealli2016, BransonMealli2019, SalesHansen2020}, who propose alternative ways to formalize the probabilistic assignment mechanism through local randomization assumptions.